overdoignism/AutoSHIRenamer/README.md

 <3> The program is not all-powerful.

-<4> Author HAS NO ANY RESPONSIBILITY AND WARRANTY for your using.
+<4> Author HAS NO ANY RESPONSIBILITY AND WARRANTY for your using result.